stanX19/SettleOps-AI/README.md

 ### The PEVR Cycle
 1.  **Plan** — Intake Specialist categorizes documents and identifies which reasoning clusters are required.
-2.  **Execute** — Parallel clusters (Policy, Liability, Damage, Fraud, Reconstruction) analyze evidence using Gemini 2.5 Flash.
+2.  **Execute** — A hybrid sequential + parallel pipeline: causally-dependent agents run in sequence (Intake → Policy → Liability → Payout) while independent specialist clusters (Damage, Fraud, Reconstruction) fan out in parallel — all on Gemini 2.5 Flash.
 3.  **Verify** — The Senior Auditor agent validates cross-document consistency.
-4.  **Replan** — If conflicts are detected (or the officer challenges a node), the system triggers a surgical rerun of just the affected agent.
+4.  **Replan** — If conflicts are detected (or the officer challenges a node), the system triggers a surgical rerun of just the affected agent — and the Refiner feeds that signal into the self-improvement flywheel.

 ---